Who Owns An Employee's Inventions In Washington?

 Note: Other states with restrictions are California, Delaware, Illinois, Kansas, Minnesota, Nevada, North Carolina, and Utah.

-Under Washington’s restrictions, an agreement to assign an employee’s invention to the employer will not be effective if the following four requirements are met:
+Under Washington’s restrictions, which are found at RCW 49.44.140, an agreement to assign an employee’s invention to the employer will not be effective if the following four requirements are met:

 The employee didn’t use the employer’s equipment, supplies, facilities, or trade secret information.